-These sweet and savory seasoned pretzels are a perfect party food that will definitely be a crowd pleaser!
+These baked seasoned pretzels are a perfect party food that will definitely be a crowd pleaser!
 If you are looking for a snack for the holiday season, these are perfect for that.
 Rosemary mixed with smoked paprika, lemon and brown sugar is a flavor combo that will blow you away!

-This addictive snack is so easy to make and only takes a few minutes to whip up.
+This addictive pretzel snack recipe is so easy to make and only takes a few minutes to whip up.
 The best part is you can make it the day before you plan to serve it so it will be ready to go when you are!

 Why You Will Love This Recipe

 - It's easy.
-This is quick to make and doesn't require any special kitchen equipment.
+This flavored pretzels recipe is quick to make and doesn't require any special kitchen equipment.

 - It's a crowd pleaser.
-This is a great snack to make for a crowd, but it goes quickly, so consider making a double batch!
+These roasted pretzels are a great snack to make for a crowd, but they will go quickly, so consider making a double batch!

 - Smokey, sweet and savory.
 The flavor combination of the smoky paprika, the sweet brown sugar, the savory rosemary, and a little heat from the cayenne pepper is just so good!

 - Butter: Unsalted is best for this recipe.
 You already have salt on the pretzels, so no need for more!